We independently select and share the products we love—and may receive a commission if you choose to buy.

 $27

 Don’t forget the brows!
 A defined and sculpted brow instantly opens up the eye area and gives the appearance of a good night’s sleep.
-I’m a big fan of this waterproof brow putty which even the most novice makeup wearers can use.
+I’m a big fan of this waterproof eyebrow definer which even the most novice makeup wearers can use.
 First, use the spoolie end of the cute little brush (which conveniently slides right into the compact) to comb out your brows and get them all headed in the right direction.
-Then, with the angled brush, fill them in as light or dark as you prefer.
+The fill them in as light or dark as you prefer and blend again with the spoolie.
 Expensive professional brow tint?
 Never heard of her.

 Clarins Total Eye Lift Anti-Aging Eye Cream